ethereum-optimism/supersim/README.md

 ## 😎 Awesome Supersim

-Below a list of all kinds of interesting projects built with Supersim - If you have a project built with Supersim and want to list it here, just open a PR to this readme and add it here below!
+Below, find a list of all kinds of interesting projects built with Supersim - If you have a project built with Supersim and want to list it here, just open a PR to this readme and add it here!

 - [Hyperlane DevX Demo](https://github.com/ethereum-optimism/supersim/tree/main/integrations/hyperlane) - A demo for the developer experience  when using Hyperlane as a wrapper over OP's Native Interop
 - [Infinity Pets](https://github.com/karlfloersch/infinity-pets) - An example of horizontally scalable smart contract system and frontend application